MonkeyTime/BattleNet/README.md

 ## World of Warcraft

-* normally all languages are supported (not tested yet)
+* normally all languages are supported (not all tested yet)
-* normally all regions are supported (not tested yet)
+* normally all regions are supported (not all tested yet)

 ## Changelog